Digital Workflows Save Rural Water Utility $1.5 Million

 RLCWA had a well-developed geographic information system (GIS) using ArcMap, and the utility was in the process of implementing ArcGIS Online.
-Setting up an organizational account in ArcGIS Online enabled RLCWA staff to use Collector for ArcGIS on their tablets.
+Setting up an organizational account in ArcGIS Online enabled RLCWA staff to use ArcGIS Collector on their tablets.
 The field crews were able to enter customer data and new meter information quickly, and by pairing the tablets with a GPS device, they could also accurately collect the location for every new meter.
-Workforce for ArcGIS was used to monitor the progress of the field crews.
+ArcGIS Workforce was used to monitor the progress of the field crews.
 Data was displayed on a web map that provided a visual status report, allowing staff to easily track the progress of the meter changeouts.

 Industry: Water Distribution

 User: Rural Lorain County Water Authority (RLCWA), a rural water distribution system with 21,000 service connections

 Challenge: Replace a paper-based process for meter changeouts with a more efficient digital solution